MchainNetwork/mchain-docs/docs/glossary.md

 ## MAR
 The native cryptocurrency token of the Mchain platform.

-## MAR BEP20
+## MAR ERC20
-The BEP20 version of the MAR token on the Binance Smart Chain.
+The ERC20 version of the MAR token on the Ethereum blockchain.

 ## Mchain core
 The foundational code and protocols that power the Mchain blockchain.